Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Managed-Identity.md

 This feature is currently used in log-search based alerts which are mostly included in the following policy initiatives:

-- Deploy Azure Monitor Baseline Alertts for VMs
+- Deploy Azure Monitor Baseline Alerts for Azure Virtual Machines
-- Deploy Azure Monitor Baseline Alertts for Hybrid VMs
+- Deploy Azure Monitor Baseline Alerts for Hybrid Virtual Machines

 ![Deploy Azure Monitor Baseline Alerts for Hybrid VMs](../../media/deploy-HybridVM-Alerts.png)